codediodeio/sveltefire/README.md

 3. Listen to realtime data.

 Use the `$` as much as you want - it will only result in one Firebase read request.
 When all the subscriptions are removed, it will automatically unsubscribe.
+To get the data from stores, use the `data` property, if an error occurs, the error property will be set with an Error instance.

 ```svelte
 <script>